PatentFig AI: AI Patent Drawing Software for IP Teams (Full Overview)

 If you work on patent filings, these pain points are probably familiar: figures need repeated revisions, multi-view consistency is hard to maintain, and exporting final deliverables is often manual and fragmented.

-PatentFig is built to solve exactly that: an end-to-end SaaS workspace that turns product input into patent-ready figures in one place.
+PatentFig AI is built to solve exactly that: an end-to-end SaaS workspace that turns product input into patent-ready figures in one place.

 What problem this website solves

-PatentFig is not just an image generator.
+PatentFig AI is not just an image generator.
 It is a patent-figure workflow platform designed to reduce friction across creation, iteration, and delivery.

 It mainly targets three problems: